OctaNebula/return-oof-sound/readme.md

 > bro what is this a virus 💀💀💀

-no you can literally check the source code
+no you can literally check the source code for some reason it (sometimes) gets flagged by windows defender but its a false positive dont worry
 > program does not work!!11!11!1

 run the program as administrator, i even said it in the readme smh